-Questions to Ask When Deciding Which Type of Beef to Buy
+Questions to Ask When Deciding Between Grass-Fed and Grain-Fed Beef

-At the end of the day, the grass-fed and grain-fed beef you order from Butcher Shoppe is highly regulated, from the farm to your plate.
+At the end of the day, the grass-fed and grain-fed beef you order from The Butcher Shoppe is highly regulated, from the farm to your plate.
 No exceptions!
-Both are great options that you and your family ought to feel very comfortable with.
+Both are great options for beef that you and your family ought to feel very comfortable with.

-Due to the diet of grain-fed cattle, their meat usually has higher levels of marbling and is sweeter in taste.
+Due to the cattles’ diet, grain-fed beef usually has higher levels of marbling and is sweeter in taste.
 Grass-fed beef, on the other hand, is known for having a more mineral-heavy taste.
 This is because a diet composed strictly of grass makes the meat produce less marbling.
 Still, plenty of our customers comment on how delicious our grass-fed selection is.

-Now more than ever, sustainability is at the top of the minds of many consumers and producers.
-As we pointed out above, and as we always remind our environmentally inclined customers, grass-fed doesn’t always mean more environmentally friendly.
-That’s because most 100% grass-fed beef comes from Australia which, the last time we checked, is a couple of worlds away (and at least one big ocean).
+Now more than ever, sustainability is at the top of the minds of many beef consumers and producers.
+As we pointed out above, and as we always remind our environmentally inclined customers, grass-fed beef doesn’t always mean more environmentally friendly.
+That’s because most 100% grass-fed beef comes from Australia, which, the last time we checked, is a couple of worlds away (and at least one big ocean).
 This means there’s often an environmental impact to importing 100% grass-fed beef.

 Though the grain-fed beef system makes up a large portion of beef production, there’s research to support that it can produce a comparatively small carbon footprint.

 Grain-fed cows can gain weight in a smaller amount of time and are therefore able to cycle into the meat market much quicker than grass-fed cows.
 Plus, grain-fed cattle are kept in containment rather than left to roam, so they use about 35% less water and 30% less land.
 That said, grass-fed beef isn’t unsustainable by any means.
-By utilizing proper grazing management, this process can keep soil carbon levels healthy without ever running out of the primary resource needed to make this system work—grass.
+By utilizing proper grazing management, the process of grass-feeding cattle can keep soil carbon levels healthy without ever running out of the primary resource needed to make this system work—grass.

 Did you know Canada is one of the largest exporters of red meat in the entire world?
 Our country’s beef sector produces about 1.55 million tonnes of beef annually and generates an estimated 228,000 jobs.
 Plenty of our own beef at The Butcher Shoppe comes from Canada.
 So buying local beef ought to be more than possible, wherever you’re located in Canada.

 Even with all that extra time, fully grown grass-fed cows tend to be a bit smaller than their grain-fed counterparts.
-That means each cow will produce less meat and therefore, less money for the producers.
-To make up for this lost profit, farmers will typically raise their prices when selling grass-fed beef to grocery stores, restaurants, and restaurants.
+That means each grass-fed cow will produce less meat and therefore, less money for the producers.
+To make up for this lost profit, farmers will typically raise their prices when selling grass-fed beef to grocery stores and restaurants.

 You’re going to be hard-pressed to find any definitive claims—at least any backed by hard data–about whether grass-fed or grain-fed beef is healthier.
 Though you might find both in grass-fed and grain-fed beef, the level of hormones and antibiotics allowed in beef products is highly regulated.
-Of course, you can avoid the presence of added hormones and antibiotics by buying our grass fed beef, but note that not all grass fed beef is free of these substances.
+Of course, you can avoid the presence of added hormones and antibiotics by buying The Butcher Shoppe’s grass fed beef (but note that not all grass-fed beef is free of these substances).

 There are plenty of factors to consider when it comes to choosing between grass-fed and grain-fed beef.
 Both options offer their own unique advantages and disadvantages pertaining to cost, flavor, quality, environmental impact, and more.
 In the end, it all boils down to your personal wants, needs, and preferences.

-And where you decide to buy your beef.
+That said, where you decide to buy your beef might matter most.

 Since 1984, The Butcher Shoppe has been committed to providing the highest-quality beef products for our local Toronto customers and all those in Ontario.
 Whether you’re shopping locally or buying online, it’s important to really know about what you put in your body.
 When it comes to your beef, that’s information that our customer care team can provide outright, no matter which beef cut you choose to buy.